wurmlab/SBC361-programming-in-R/practical2.md

 phrase_vec <- rep(NA, length(practical_attribute_vec))

 ## Loop through the index rather than the vector
-for (i in 1:length(practical_attribute_vec)) {
+for (index in 1:length(practical_attribute_vec)) {

   ## Create phrase, getting attribute from practical_attribute_vec[i]
   phrase        <- paste("This practical is",
-                         practical_attribute_vec[i],
+                         practical_attribute_vec[index],
                          collapse = " ")

   ## Add phrase to the right index of the results vector
-  phrase_vec[i] <- phrase
+  phrase_vec[index] <- phrase

 }
 ```

 Once you are comfortable with loops, have a go at the following tasks:

 #### Q7.
-Write a loop that iterates over the numbers 10 to 100 and prints out the index of the loop each time through (i.e. the numbers 1 to 91).
+Write a loop that iterates over the numbers 10 to 100 and prints out the *index* of the loop each time through (i.e. the numbers 1 to 91).

 #### Q8.
 Write a loop that iterates over the numbers 10 to 100 and store the results in a separate vector.
 What's the number in the 20th iteration?

-#### Q9-A. Write a loop that iterates over the numbers 16 to 49 and prints out the square root of the **index** each time through (you may have to search around for the square root function).
+#### Q9-A. Write a loop that iterates over the numbers 16 to 49 and prints out the square root of the number each time through (you may have to search around for the square root function).

-#### Q9-B. Make the loop from Q10A store the results to a separate vector called `sq_root_vec` instead of just printing the results.
+#### Q9-B. Make the loop from Q9-A store the results to a separate vector called `sq_root_vec` instead of just printing the results.
 What's the value the 3rd iteration?
 What's the sum of the square roots of the numbers 16 to 49?

 #### Q10.
 Write a loop that iterates over all even numbers between 30 and 90.
-Each time round evaluate the function timeconverter() on the indexed value and store it in a separate vector.
+Each time round evaluate your function to convert kilometres into miles on the indexed value and store it in a separate vector.

 #### Q11.
-Write a loop that calculates the product of all numbers from 1 to 10 and then subtracts the numbers 1 to 10 in turn, i.e.  (product)-1, then (product)-2, followed by (product)-3…  etc).
+Write a loop that calculates the product of all numbers from 1 to 10 (there is a special function for that in R) and then subtracts the numbers 1 to 10 in turn, i.e.  (product)-1, then (product)-2, followed by (product)-3…  etc).

 ### Nested Loops